-- a) No new Confined Feeding Operations (CFO) shall be supported within the Aerodrome Protection Overlay Zone Overlay, as shown in Figure 6 to protect the Airport from hazardous dust, emissions and wildlife attractants. - b) In addition to the provisions of the Land Use Bylaw, Figure 3 represents the long-range concept plan for the Olds-Didsbury Airport. - c) The land use plan is conceptual and until a legal survey is completed, lot lines and layout may be altered without changing the form or intent of the land use concept. - d) All development approved within this area must be in conformance with the policies and direction in this plan.
+- a) In addition to the provisions of the Land Use Bylaw, Figure 3 represents the long-range concept plan for the Olds-Didsbury Airport. - b) The land use plan is conceptual and until a legal survey is completed, lot lines and layout may be altered without changing the form or intent of the land use concept. - c) All development approved within this area must be in conformance with the policies and direction in this plan.

-- e) The applicant for a communication tower or communication structure within the Aerodrome Protection Zone Overlay, as shown in Figure 6, shall provide copies of any reports and/or applications submitted to federal and provincial regulatory bodies. - f) Development permit applications for new communication towers within the Aerodrome Protection Zone Overlay shall not be supported if the use interferes with the safe operation of the airport. - g) Alternative/Renewable Energy, Commercial shall not be supported within the Aerodrome Protection Zone Overlay as shown in Figure 6, to protect the airport from hazardous glare and impact on aviation equipment and instruments. - h) Undeveloped portions of the airport and airport operational reserve can continue to be leased for hay operations until required for redesignation, subdivision and development.
+- d) The applicant for a communication tower or communication structure within the Aerodrome Protection Zone Overlay, as shown in Figure 6, shall provide copies of any reports and/or applications submitted to federal and provincial regulatory bodies. - e) Development permit applications for new communication towers within the Aerodrome Protection Zone Overlay shall not be supported if the use interferes with the safe operation of the airport. - f) Alternative/Renewable Energy, Commercial shall not be supported within the Aerodrome Protection Zone Overlay as shown in Figure 6, to protect the airport from hazardous glare and impact on aviation equipment and instruments. - g) Undeveloped portions of the airport and airport operational reserve can continue to be leased for hay operations until required for redesignation, subdivision and development.